Hertford Prep

-Hertford Prep (formerly St Joseph’s in the Park) is a co-educational independent preparatory day school for pupils aged 3 to 11, situated within the grounds of Hertingfordbury Park near Hertford, Hertfordshire, England.
+Hertford Prep (formerly St Joseph's in the Park) is an independent co-educational preparatory day school catering for pupils aged 3 to 11.
+The school is based in the grounds of Hertingfordbury Park near Hertford, Hertfordshire, England.

-The school became part of the Mill Hill Education Group in 2021 and adopted its current name in 2025 following a rebrand.
+The school became part of the Mill Hill Education Group in 2021.
+It changed its name in 2025 following a rebranding initiative.

 History

-The school traces its origins to 1898, when Sisters of Mercy from St Joseph’s Convent in Chelsea founded a small day and boarding school in Hertford, opposite the Catholic Church in St John’s Street.
+The school dates back to 1898, and was founded by the Sisters of Mercy from St Joseph's Convent in Chelsea, who established a small day and boarding school in Hertford, opposite the Catholic Church in St John's Street.

-During the 1950s the Sisters moved the school to the Hertingfordbury Park estate, occupying the house and parkland in 1947 and developing purpose-built classrooms by 1957.
+The Sisters moved the school to the Hertingfordbury Park estate in the 1950s, using the house and parkland in 1947, and building some purpose-built classrooms by 1957.

-The Sisters withdrew from direct management in 1983; the school later became privately owned, adopted the name *St Joseph’s in the Park* in 1996 and became a charitable trust in 2006.
+The Sisters relinquished from managing the school in 1983.
+Later, the school became privately owned, adopted the name St Joseph's in the Park in 1996, and became a charitable trust in 2006.

-The main building, Hertingfordbury Park, contains 17th- and 18th-century fabric and is recorded on the National Heritage List for England.
+The main building in Hertingfordbury Park, which is residential, has 17th- and 18th-century architectural features, recorded in the National Heritage List for England.

-Local histories and parish archives record the Sisters’ presence in St John’s Street and the relocation to the estate in mid-century.
+Local history archives have recorded the Sisters' school in St John's Street, and their move to the estate in mid-century.

 In 2021 the school joined the Mill Hill Education Group, and in November 2025 it rebranded as Hertford Prep with a new crest and uniform.

 Site and facilities

-Hertford Prep occupies about 15 acres within the Hertingfordbury Park estate, including woodland used for outdoor learning and a "Forest School" area.
+Hertford Prep is located within the 15 acres of the Hertingfordbury Park estate.
+The area includes woodland, which is used for outdoor learning, and includes a "Forest School" facility.

-Facilities include sports pitches, a hall for music and drama, and specialist classrooms for science, computing and art.
+Other facilities include sports pitches, a school hall for music and drama, and specialist classrooms for teaching science, computing and art.

 Curriculum

-The school offers a broad preparatory curriculum across core subjects, creative arts, sport and outdoor education.
-Pupils typically transfer at age 11 to a range of independent senior schools, with some achieving scholarships.
+The school provides a comprehensive preparatory curriculum, covering core subjects, creative arts, sport and outdoor education.
+Pupils typically transfer at the age of 11 to a wide range of senior schools, some achieving scholarships.